All parks are open 7 am to dusk

 Handicap Accessible Pier, Paved Pathways

 In 1995, the State of Washington Department of Fish and Wildlife (WDFW) constructed on this site the Fox Island concrete dock or fishing pier.
-Following construction of the pier, restroom, pathways, and parking, the WDFW conveyed the site to Pierce County as they accepted the responsibility to manage the site once the state had completed the improvements.
+Following the construction of the pier, restroom, pathways, and parking, the WDFW conveyed the site to Pierce County as they accepted the responsibility to manage the site once the state had completed the improvements.

 In 2004 the residents of Fox Island and the Gig Harbor Peninsula voted to form the Peninsula Metropolitan Park District (PenMet Parks) which then expressed an interest in the management of the property since the fishing pier was within the district’s boundaries.
-Pierce County transferred their interest in the Fox Island Fishing Pier to PenMet Parks in January of 2011, and the State of Washington Department of Fish and Wildlife supported the transfer.
+Pierce County transferred its interest in the Fox Island Fishing Pier to PenMet Parks in January of 2011, and the State of Washington Department of Fish and Wildlife supported the transfer.

 The property is one of PenMet Park’s waterfront sites for use with non-motorized watercraft that have been adopted into the state’s Cascadia Marine Trail and supported by the Washington Water Trails Association (WWTA).
 WWTA volunteers constructed the kayak rack for storage while kayakers use the site.
+For more information please visit the WWTA website here.

 Local Eagle Scout projects have supplied picnic tables and other park amenities over the years.